kerrishotts/cordova-plugin-webpack-transpiler/readme.md

 Node and npm must be installed and available in the path, and your computer must be able to install packages from npm.

+* If using Babel, you should have node 5+.

 > **NOTE:** This plugin will **NOT** work with PhoneGap Build.
 Sorry. :cry:

 ## Installation